ticofab/ticofab.github.io/_posts/2018-08-10-akka-http-websocket-example.md

 {% endhighlight %}

 Now you can build your own custom logic and behaviour around the ClientHandlerActor.
-Full code is available on a [GitHub repository](https://github.com/ticofab/akka-http-websocket-example).
+Full code is available on a [GitHub repository](https://github.com/ticofab/akka-http-Websocket-example).
+Note that this won't work in a distributed setting.
+For that we'll need a couple adjustments, in a coming post!